JvanKatwijk/qt-dab/README.md

 the library and reopening it on switching channels.
 Therefore different versions exist for Linux and Windows.

 :information_source: Note that for including "soapy" in the configuration, soapy  software should have been installed.
+Be w]aware that the current version is developed on an Fedora box, the soapy library used does not seem compatible with the soapy library on Ubuntu.

 :information_source: Note that "pluto" can be compiled in: as the other support programs, when the device is selected, the support program will (try to) read in the functions of the device library.